spsforks/SCons-scons-wiki/DownloadUnpack.md

 In my build processes I use a target / alias `library` which downloads, extracts and compiles all libraries that are needed by the project.
 The compiled libraries and their headers are stored in a subdirectory of the project `library/<name of the library>/<version of the library>`.
 With this process the update to a new library version is very easy, because it is full automated.
 For large libraries eg [Qt](https://qt-project.org/) or [Boost](https://www.boost.org) this automation is very helpfull.
 The Boost installation process uses by default the bJam / b2 compiler, which can be build by a bootstrap process, so for my Boost building process I call `env.Command` after the unpack call, so the bJam / b2 is build first and after that, the command runs the build process of the library.
 For other libraries (eg [LaPack](https://www.netlib.org/lapack/) or [HDF](https://www.hdfgroup.org/HDF5/)) I call [CMake](https://www.cmake.org/) from the command call, so SCons wraps only the library default build process.
 During the linking process of my project the SConstruct scripts scans the library installation directory and gets always the library with the latest / newest version (see [Distutils Version](https://docs.python.org/3/distutils/apiref.html#module-distutils.version)), so the project upgrade to a new library version is very fast.

-The source code of both builder can be downloaded here: [Unpack-Builder](https://github.com/flashpixx/Storage/blob/master/Scons/site_scons/site_tools/Unpack.py) / [Download-Builder](https://github.com/flashpixx/Storage/blob/master/Scons/site_scons/site_tools/URLDownload.py) **NOTE: stale links**
+The source code of both builders can be downloaded here: [Unpack-Builder](https://github.com/flashpixx/Storage/blob/master/Scons/site_scons/site_tools/Unpack.py) / [Download-Builder](https://github.com/flashpixx/Storage/blob/master/Scons/site_scons/site_tools/URLDownload.py) **NOTE: stale links**